NCEAS/scicomptasks/misc_lter/README.md

 **"lter_site_faq.R"**

+- R script for creating site-level outputs that are frequently requested

+**"lter_site_prep.R"**

-- R script for wrangling site-level information as into summaries of relevant sites
+- R script for wrangling site-level information to create a broadly-useful output